 Street Fighter: The Movie

-was developed by American company Incredible Technologies, who were responsible for creating two obscure yet infamous arcade fighting games: Time Killers and Bloodstorm.
-Capcom Japan saw that Mortal Kombat and "digitized" actors in games were positioned to be the next big thing in arcades, but they didn't know quite how to do it... so they hired Incredible Technologies... to save the day.
+Mortal Kombat and "digitized" actors in games were positioned to be the next big thing in arcades, but they didn't know quite how to do it... so they hired Incredible Technologies... to save the day.
 Clearly "borrowing" the formula that Mortal Kombat became known for and had massive success with, Incredible Technologies used digitized actors in Street Fighter: The Movie, which consisted of (mostly) the same cast that appeared in the movie.
 Capcom even flew the Incredible Technologies team out to Australia, where the movie was being filmed, to capture the actors and collect material to make the game.
 They would then fly all the way back to Chicago and design this game from the ground up.

 Capcom: "Yeah, take that Mortal Komba!" ..... *crickets*

 Clearly, the animation and visuals of Street Fighter: The Movie are nothing short of laughable and awkward at their very best moments.
-The digitized actors format worked in Mortal Kombat because the actors actually had some martial arts experience... but most of the actors in Street Fighter: The Movie never learned how to throw a real punch on or off the set, besides Van Damme, of course.
+The digitized actors format worked in Mortal Kombat because the actors actually had some martial arts experience... but most of the actors in Street Fighter: The Movie seemingly never learned how to throw a real punch on or off the set, besides Van Damme, of course.

 Most characters in the game have some completely new moves (which only appear in this game), along with their classic ones (which look absolutely horrible, of course).
 The gameplay is equally as bad as the graphics, featuring a horribly stiff and sloppy control scheme.
 Gameplay systems include "counter" throws, which are based on Saturday Night Slam Masters, "interrupt moves", which are performed after blocking an opponent's attack, and "comeback moves", which are special moves that can only be used when the player's life gauge is on the "danger" level.
 It might sound halfway decent on paper, but it's really a sloppy mess of a game.
 In a nutshell... the gameplay of Street Fighter: The Movie is pure and honest bullshit.
 Ridiculous over-powered combos, sloppy movement, wonky jumping, and ugly special moves are some of the "features" of this mistake of a game.

-Great new moves like Sagat's eye beam...
+Great new moves like Sagat's Eye Beam...
 Actually, NO.

 With a gameplay and combo system that feels more like Street Fighter (and less like a jumbled up bootleg version of Mortal Kombat), the console versions of Street Fighter: The Movie were... dare I say... an "improvement" over the original arcade installment.
 Even so... the game was still a massive flop on consoles.
 It's on record that some of the devs at Incredible Technologies were actually big Street Fighter fans and at least "tried" to make a good game... but due to technology limitations, bad timing, and terrible gameplay design, the one and only "live action" Street Fighter arcade game will single-handedly be the biggest misstep of the franchise.
 On the bright side, it's also one of the comical and cringe-worthy fighting games ever made.
 That has to count for something, right?